bnb/awesome-developer-streams/README.md

 ## Twitch

-As well as the awesome developers listed below, there are a some team links and category links that will help you find active coders that are currently streaming on the Twitch platform.
+As well as the awesome developers listed, there are a some team links and category links that will help you find active coders that are currently streaming on the Twitch platform.

 ### Teams
 [Live Coders - https://www.twitch.tv/team/livecoders](https://www.twitch.tv/team/livecoders)